teamarnab/all_regression_models/README.md

 # all_regression_models
-Tried Linear Regression, KNN Regressor, Decision Tree Regressor and Random Forest Regressor in same dataset.
+Tried Linear Regression, KNN Regressor, Decision Tree Regressor and Random Forest Regressor, Support Vector Regressor in same dataset.

 In ridge-lasso-regression repository where I applied linear regression along with ridge and lasso, we saw that the highest accuracy we are getting with test dataset is 43.113%, so I tried applying three other regression models
 - KNN Regressor
 - Decision Tree Regressor
 - Random Forest Regressor
+- Support Vector Regressor

 PROBLEM STATEMENT